Midnight To The Morning Light

-Music has been one of the greatest blessings in my life.
-It’s taken me to parts of the world I would’ve never seen and connected me with people I would’ve never met.
+Music has been one of the greatest blessings of my life.
+It’s taken me to parts of the world I would’ve never seen and connected me with lifelong friends I would’ve never met.
 It’s given my life purpose.
-Without music, I may have never met the two greatest loves of my life, my wife, Amanda, and my daughter, Annabelle Rose Baker.
+Without music, I may have never met the two greatest loves of my life, my wife, Mandy, and my daughter, Annabelle Rose Baker.
 However, at the same time, music almost tore my life apart.

-One of the most important lessons I’ve learned is that you get what you give in this life.
-4 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment.
-My songs belong to every right turn and wrong turn that has led me here, and they are not only a message to my family, but a message to anyone who is battling for balance in their life.
+One of the most important things I’ve learned is that you get what you give in this life.
+5 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment.